dex4er/Thrall/README.md

 # DESCRIPTION

 Thrall is a standalone HTTP/1.0 server with keep-alive support.
 It uses threads instead pre-forking, so it works correctly on Windows.
+It is pure-Perl implementation which doesn't require any XS package.

 # COMMAND LINE OPTIONS